-

 Protorae Business Briefs

-Providing insight on legal issues impacting businesses, our blog focuses on Corporate & Business Entities, Government Contracts, Employment Law, Intellectual Property and Technology Law, Unfair Business Practices, Business Litigation, Commercial Lending, Real Estate, Construction Law and Trusts and Estates to help you navigate the business world.
+Providing insight on legal issues impacting businesses, our blog focuses on Corporate & Business Entities, Government Contracts, Employment Law, Intellectual Property and Technology Law, Business Litigation, Real Estate and Land Use, Trusts and Estates and Tax Law to help you navigate the business world.